France

 Universities can freely design the content of degree programmes and courses (other than for the regulated professions)

-This applies to 24 other countries: Austria, Brandenburg, Cyprus, Czech Republic, Denmark, Estonia, Finland, Flanders, Greece, Hesse, Hungary, Iceland, Ireland, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Portugal, Slovakia, Spain, Sweden, Switzerland, Turkey, United Kingdom
+This applies to 25 other countries: Austria, Brandenburg, Croatia, Denmark, Estonia, Finland, Flanders, Wallonia, Hesse, Hungary, Iceland, Ireland, Luxembourg, The Netherlands, North Rhine-Westphalia, Norway, Poland, Portugal, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom